-Figure 4-18.
+Figure 4-16.
 LOG SELECT Log Page - Parameters Format

-Table 4-23.
-LOG SELECT Log Parameters - Field Descriptions ------------- --
+Table 4-21.
+LOG SELECT Log Parameters - Field Descriptions

 Field Name Description Description

 Parameter Code Parameter codes supported for the READ / WRITE error counter pages are as follows:

 Code Description

 0000h Errors corrected without substantial delays

 0001h Errors corrected with possible delays

-0002h Total rewrites or rereads
+0002h Total read / write errors

-0003h Total errors corrected
+0003h Total read / write errors

 0004h Total times correction algorithm processed.
 Always 0 for write errors only.

 0005h Total bytes processed

 0006h Total uncorrected errors

 8000h WRITE errors since last READ (page 02) or READ errors since last WRITE (page 03)

 8001h Total raw write error flags

 8002h Total dropout error count

-Field Name Descriptio)n 8003h Total servo tracking errors 9000h- 9007h Without substantial delay errors by channel 9080h- 9087h Write only: Possible delay errors assignable to specific channels Read only: Raw sub-block read errors by channel Note: Many of these errors are write, not read, errors and are not to be included in read error-rate calculations.
+Field Name Description 8003h Total servo tracking errors 9000h- 9007h Without substantial delay errors by channel 9080h- 9087h Write only: Possible delay errors assignable to specific channels Read only: Raw sub-block read errors by channel Note: Many of these errors are write, not read, errors and are not to be included in read error-rate calculations.
 If these errors are used to try to identify bad channels, the bad channel may be on either the writing or reading drive.
-Par cameter codes 00h, 01h, and 04h always have a value of 0. cameter value for 05h is eight bytes; the Parameter Length field is to 8.
-DU Disable Update.
-This bit is not defined for LOG SELECT; the drive ignores any value in DU.
+Par ameter codes 00h, 01h, and 04h always have a value of 0. ameter value for 05h is eight bytes; the Parameter Length field is to 8.
+DU Disable Uj any value pdate.
+This bit is not defined for LOG SELECT; the drive ignores in DU.
 DS to 1.
 If DS with CHE Disable Save.
 Not supported.
 DS and Target Save Disable (TSD) must be set to 1.
 If DS or TSD or both are set to 0, the drive terminates the command with CHECK CONDITION status, Sense Key set to ILLEGAL REQUEST, and Additional Sense Code set to INVALID FIELD IN PARAMETER LIST.
 TSD DS or both CONDITI Target Save Disable.
 Not supported.
 TSD and DS must be set to 1.
 If TSD or DS or both are set to 0, the drive terminates the command with CHECK CONDITION status, Sense Key set to ILLEGAL REQUEST, and Additional Sense Code set to INVALID FIELD IN PARAMETER LIST.
-ETC compariso Compariso compariso Page 0Ah initiators.
-CONDITI reshold Comparison.
-When set to 1, the drive performs a on with threshold values once the cumulative value is updated.
-On criteria are defined in Threshold Met Criteria (TMC).
-If the on is met and the RLEC bit of MODE SELECT / SENSE Control is set to 1, the drive generates a UNIT ATTENTION for all The drive sets the Additional Sense Code to THRESHOLD ON MET.
-If the RLEC bit is 0 and the comparison is met, the not generate a UNIT ATTENTION. ТМС ETC bit is Page is set Act Criteria.
-Once the criteria specified in this field are met, the , and the RLEC bit in the MODE SENSE / SELECT Control o 1, the drive generates a UNIT ATTENTION for all initiators. for comparison are: Code Basis of Comparison 00b Every update of the cumulative value
+ETC Enable Threshold Comparison.
+When set to 1, the drive performs a comparison with threshold values once the cumulative value is upd Comparison criteria are defined in Threshold Met Criteria (TMC). comparison is met and the RLEC bit of MODE SELECT / SENSE Page 0Ah is set to 1, the drive generates a UNIT ATTENTION for initiators.
+The drive sets the Additional Sense Code to THRESHOI CONDITION MET.
+If the RLEC bit is 0 and the comparison is met drive does not generate a UNIT ATTENTION. ТМС Threshold Met Criteria.
+Once the criteria specified in this field are met, the ETC bit is 1, and the RLEC bit in the MODE SENSE / SELECT Control Page is set to 1, the drive generates a UNIT ATTENTION for all initiators.
+Code a for comparison are: Basis of Comparison - 00b Every update of the cumulative value

-Table 4-23.
+Table 4-21.
 LOG SELECT Log Parameters - Field Descriptions (Continued)